 RCW 42.23.030 specifically prohibits a municipal officer, or their office, from directly or indirectly receiving a financial benefit from a contract if the contract is made by, through, or under the supervision of the municipal officer, in whole or in part.
 Any contract entered into by a municipality in violation of this prohibition is void.

-“Contract” includes any contract, sale, lease, or purchase.
-RCW 42.23.020(3).
-This includes a contract (written or unwritten) of employment.
+Under RCW 42.23.020(3) “contract” is defined as any contract, sale, lease, or purchase, including a contract (written or unwritten) of employment.
 To see what courts and the attorney general have found to constitute a contract, see Conflicts of Interest Court Decisions and AG Opinions.

 A contract is made “by, through or under the supervision of the municipal officer” only when that municipal officer has the actual authority to enter into the contract on behalf of the municipality.
 The prohibition applies broadly to members of the governing body, who are generally responsible for approving contracts, regardless of whether they voted on the contract or not.
 To see how courts and the attorney general have discussed when a contract is made “by, through or under the supervision” of a municipal officer, see Conflicts of Interest Court Decisions and AG Opinions.